 - Ingestion of preformed botulinum toxin via contaminated foods

 - Eradication of toxin through bowel emptying (induced by medication)

 - Food should be boiled twice before being canned to kill spores that may have germinated after the first round of boiling.

-Ingestion of spores
+Etiology: ingestion of spores